-A student apprentice will normally complete the apprenticeship by their Expected End Date, as determined by the duration stated in the apprentice's Training Plan.
-However, a student apprentice who has to discontinue the programme of study for a period of time by reason of illness or other specific reasons may apply for suspension of registration for a period through their employer.
+A candidate who has to discontinue the programme of study for a period of time by reason of illness or other specific reasons or, except in the case of full-time candidature, pressure of other business, may apply for suspension of registration for a period of up to twelve months.
 Each application must be considered by the Board of Studies on its merits and will not normally be granted for reasons other than the following:

-- (i) A serious or incapacitating injury, illness, or medical condition (or a sudden, marked deterioration in an on-going or longer-term condition), or an emergency operation. - (ii) Significant disruption of personal life including maternity, paternity and childbirth - (iii) [This regulation does not apply to apprentices].
+- (i) A serious or incapacitating injury, illness, or medical condition (or a sudden, marked deterioration in an on-going or longer-term condition), or an emergency operation. - (ii) Significant disruption of personal life including maternity, paternity, childbirth and, in the case of part-time students only, pressure from other business/employment. - (iii) Election as a Students' Union Officer. - (iv) To attend a work placement or internship opportunity.